prices & admission requirements

 Yes, we have vaccination requirements for dogs and cats who board with us.
 Surprised?
 These requirements, we hope you will understand, are very important and so we are really very strict about them ~ we will need to see your original vaccination records or a good quality copy of them to confirm that everything is up-to-date and in order.
 Now, drum roll please...

 - DOGS: Rabies.
 Also, Distemper, Canine Hepatitis, Leptospirosis and Parvovirus, usually administered as a single, combined injection and more commonly known as DHLP.
 A similar combined vaccination called DHLPP is also acceptable and includes Canine Parainfluenza, helping to protect against Canine Cough (first-time vaccinations must be at least 21 days old so that the required antibodies can develop).
-However, whether or not your pet is vaccinated against Canine Parainfluenza, we still require a separate Canine Cough vaccination against Bordatella (usually and preferably administered using the nasal application by vets in the UAE), which must be administered at least 7 days before your pet boards with us and needs to be, and should be, boostered annually at the very least, and preferably every six months if you intend to kennel your dog frequently.
+However, whether or not your pet is vaccinated against Canine Parainfluenza, we still require a separate Canine Cough vaccination against Bordatella (usually and preferably administered using the nasal application by vets in the UAE), which must be administered at least 7 days before your pet boards with us and needs to be, and should be, boostered annually at the very least if you intend to kennel your dog frequently.

 - CATS: Rabies.
 Also, Feline Rhinotracheitis, Calicivirus and Panleukopnia (first-time vaccinations must be at least 21 days old so that the required antibodies can develop), usually administered as a single, combined injection and more commonly known by their brand names, Tri‑cat, Feligen, Feval5 and Fel-O-Vax.